 Combining my 20-year clinical career as a Pediatric Physical Therapist with a PhD in Rehabilitation Science and Neuroscience, I recognize the potential for new interventions to advance pediatric outcomes and the continued striking need for pediatric neurologic research at the highest level.

-I have joined the faculty at the University of Minnesota Medical School, Department of Physical Medicine and Rehabilitation, Program in Physical Therapy as a tenure-track Assistant Professor.
+As one of the labs within the Brain Plasticity Laboratory at the University of Minnesota Medical School, Department of Physical Medicine and Rehabilitation, Program in Physical Therapy, I am a tenure-track Assistant Professor.
 This exciting position allows me to continue my research development and combine my clinical experience with research collaborations.

 Since joining the faculty, we launched new research in pediatric neuroplasticity and optimal neurorehabilitation interventions.
 Three grants support this research.
 Our research targets using non-invasive brain stimulation in combination with behavioral therapies in the hope of leading the field in a new direction.